jeneyring/Data-Projects/index.md

 <a href="https://github.com/jeneyring/Clustering-Final-Project/blob/main/Final_Report.ipynb" title="Zillow">Cluster Features: Predicting Property Value for Z-estimate scores</a>

 To improve Zillow's current property value predictions model, I looked into some unstructured ML methods of cluster methods to see if by clustering any of the key drivers that correlated to logerror, I could then create a new model that would beat baseline.
-Though I was not able to beat baseline, I was able to find key drivers using the clustering methods.

 <img src="images/Screen Shot 2022-07-18 at 12.13.35 PM.png?raw=true"/>

 ---
 <br>
 <a href="https://github.com/jeneyring/Classification_Final_Report/blob/main/Final_Report.ipynb" title="Telco">Classifying Drivers of Customer Churn</a>
+In this project I explored and hypothesis tested the Telco dataset to find any relations between different Telco customer demographics and churn.
+I constructed a ML classification model that accurately predicted Telco's customer churn by 81%.
 <img src="images/telco.png?raw=true"/>
 <br>
 ---